petersulyok/asrock_z690_extreme/README.md

 **Warning:** this configuration is hardware dependent, it can work properly only on this motherboard!
 You have to modify the configuration file if you want to use it on a different hardware.

+Updates:
-Update (June 10, 2022): The configuration file has been forwarded to [lm-sensors project](https://github.com/lm-sensors/lm-sensors)
+- [June 10, 2022]: The configuration file has been forwarded to [lm-sensors project](https://github.com/lm-sensors/lm-sensors)
-Update (October 24, 2022): In the queue, waiting for merge
+- [October 24, 2022]: In the queue, waiting for merge

 ## The motherboard